Jean-Louis Schlesser

-Jean-Louis Schlesser (born 12 September 1948) is a French racing driver with experience in circuit racing and cross-country rallying.
-He is known for his wins of many different competitions.
+Jean-Louis Schlesser (born 12 September 1948) is a French racing driver who has competed in both circuit racing and cross-country rallying.
 He is the nephew of Jo Schlesser, a former Formula One driver.
-Jean-Louis attempted two Formula One races five years apart and his best known for his involvement in the 1988 Italian Grand Prix.
+Jean-Louis entered two Formula One races five years apart.
+At the 1988 Italian Grand Prix, he and race leader Ayrton Senna crashed out after colliding; the race was ultimately the only one of the 1988 Formula One season which was not won by a McLaren.

 Early career

 Schlesser grew up in Morocco before returning to France to study and to complete military service.
 He began racing in the early 1970s after enrolling at the racing school at Le Mans, starting with numerous rally events.
 In 1976, he entered Formula Three, alternating between the French and European series for the next six years, and sharing the 1978 French championship with Alain Prost.
 In 1977 he began racing sports cars, and in 1981 he attempted the Le Mans 24 Hours for the first time, placing second with Philippe Streiff and Jacky Haran.
 He also began racing touring cars in 1980, competing in the French Supertouring Championship.
 In 1982, he moved from Formula Three to Formula Two, but it was not a success.
 Nonetheless, he moved into Formula One in 1983, while continuing to race sports cars and touring cars.